SuperLukedin/webchat/README.md

 # Webchat application

 ## App is hosted, click [here](http://webchat-bucket.s3-website-us-east-1.amazonaws.com/).
+## Hosted url may not work, because I suspended the hosting to avoid AWS keep charging me for EC2 and S3 usage... lol
 The app is hosted on AWS.
-The URL of the app is: http://webchat-bucket.s3-website-us-east-1.amazonaws.com/ Visiting from Mobile browser are welcome! :)
+The URL of the app is: http://webchat-bucket.s3-website-us-east-1.amazonaws.com/

+Visiting from Mobile browser are welcome! :)

 ## About webchat